onecompiler/cheatsheets/java.md

 ### 1. Class

-Class is the blueprint of an object and `class` keyword is required to create a class.
+Class is the blueprint of an object ,`class` keyword is required to create a class and keywords cannot be used as class names.

 ```java
 class class_name {